machitgarha/beh-tavan/README.md

 Moving on, there was another practice to benchmark some common sorting algorithms studied just before.
 However, the project was not completely inactive since its first release, I have improved it somehow, and it was close to version 0.2.0.
 So it was a good idea to use the same code.

 Now, the word "power" (i.e. "Tavan") is the real power BehTavan gives to you.
-It is generalized for many uses cases, that is not just limited to exponentiation functions or the like.
+It is generalized for many use cases, that is not just limited to exponentiation functions or the like.